 - It’s 100% Waterproof.
-In my opinion you need something 100% waterproof because having water come inside your camper is inevitable.
-Even if it’s just a slight mist that blows through the screen door during a summer rain storm.
+In my opinion, you need something 100% waterproof because having water come inside your camper is inevitable.
+Even if it’s just a slight mist that blows through the screen door during a summer rainstorm.

 - It’s durable.
-I have vinyl plank in my home with two dogs and after 5 years, the floor still looks brand new; even when they get the “zoomies“ and run as fast as they can, but just slip on the floor with their nails.
+I have the vinyl plank in my home with two dogs and after 5 years, the floor still looks brand new; even when they get the “zoomies“ and run as fast as they can, but just slip on the floor with their nails.

 - It can be glued.
-With the flex of a camper while being towed as well as temperature fluctuations, the flooring should really be glued down to prevent buckling, separating, and cracking.
+With the flex of a camper while being towed, as well as temperature fluctuations, the flooring should really be glued down to prevent buckling, separating, and cracking.
 The glue will give it a secure hold.
 Plus it helps alleviate the hollow sound as you walk on it.

 - It can be found at Home Depot.
 Let’s face it, everyone has a Home Depot relatively close.
 You can’t beat the convenience of just running to Home Depot and picking up the flooring, or having it shipped right to your home.
-Most custom flooring stores will take 3-4 weeks to have to product ordered and ready for pickup.
+Most custom flooring stores will take 3-4 weeks to have the product ordered and ready for pickup.

 Those are all the reasons for my flooring choice, but let me shed some light why I did not go with the other options.

 - Click-Lock Luxury Vinyl Planks: Most options are pretty thick and heavy.
 Plus if you winterized your camper, the cold weather makes the click-lock seams brittle and you could risk them breaking.

 - Laminate: It’s not waterproof.
 Any water exposure will cause it to swell.

 - Tile: With the flex of the camper while towing it’s susceptible to cracking

 - Hardwood: It’s heavy, prone to scratches, and not waterproof.